 |FOREIGN DIRECT INVESTMENT|

 Foreign Direct Investment (FDI), i.e. investment in one country by the residents of another, includes equity transactions, reinvested earnings and various intercompany capital transactions.
 FDI is generally considered to be more motivated by longer term considerations than portfolio investment in tradeable securities.
 The data is recorded in the financial account of the balance of payments, but cross-country comparisons can often be complicated by the different statistical methods used for compilation and the exchange rate chosen for converting local currency into US dollars.
-In addition, there can be differences in the minimum equity stake necessary for an investment to qualify as direct investment, rather than portfolio investment.
-Despite a drop in overall global FDI inflows in 2014, some countries in Asia enjoyed a pick-up in foreign investment.
-China remained the largest recipient in the region, but good performances in countries like India and the Philippines saw FDI inflows increase to US$34.4bn and US$6.2bn respectively.
-As both of these economies gather momentum, the outlook is for this improving trend to continue through this year and next.
+Last year saw China, Hong Kong and Singapore attract the bulk of FDI inflows with India coming in fourth place with US$44.9bn.
+However, some countries did not fare as well and witnessed a notable drop in foreign investment, namely, Australia, Indonesia, New Zealand and South Korea.
+Given the fragility of the global economy and the persistent softness in world demand, FDI inflows into the region could face further downward pressure this year.
+Indeed, this is reflected in a downgrade in the consensus forecast for FDI inflows for a number of countries across the Asia Pacific region.